The short answer is yes. You can become a programmer without earning a university degree in computer science or software engineering.

 ☑️ A quarter of all developers don’t have a university degree

-☑️ Most developers have less than 5 years of professional coding experience
+☑️ Almost half of developers surveyed have less than 10 years of professional coding experience

 What Do the Self-Taught Programmers Say?

-Taka Mineta lives in Montreal, Canada.
-He holds the very impressive title of Senior Web Solutions Architect at Toon Boom, a hugely successful animation software company.
+Taka Mineta lives in Montreal and holds the very impressive title of Senior Web Solutions Architect at Toon Boom, a hugely successful animation software company.
 How did he get there?

 According to Taka, he started out with just a few college courses in C++ programming and web development.
 He thought about doing a computer science degree, but it never worked out.